fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 - In practice, it is not uncommon for "smart" Command objects to implement the request themselves rather than delegating to a `receiver`.

-Examples where the Command Pattern is useful are:

 Commands combine a receiver and its actions, which allows us to pass these packaged computations around and invoke them at any time after creating the Command object.
 Clients that invoke such an object can be for example scedulers, thread pools and job queus.